 Lemon Laws in Texas

 In order for a car to qualify as a lemon under TEXAS lemon laws, the car must have a substantial defect that occurred within a certain period of time after you bought the car and not be fixed after a reasonable number of repair attempts.
 In most states, the lemon law only applies to new cars, but a TEXAS lemon law lawyer should be consulted for specific state laws.
 If you have a lemon, you might be entitled to a new car or a return on your investment.
 Most lemon law cases settle without going to trial.
 Your TEXAS lemon law lawyer may choose to pursue many different claims against the manufacturer to provide the most effective and widest recovery.
-Dependent upon the claims, this may include the Lemon Law, breach of warranty, and unfair trade practices.
+Depending upon the claims, this may include the Lemon Law, breach of warranty, and unfair trade practices.

 The state of Texas, in association with federal law, requires that owners of defective motor vehicles be compensated.
-Only certain motor vehicles are eligible as well as other products and include motorcycles, boats, RVs, trucks, appliances, and computers.
+Only certain motor vehicles are eligible as well as other products and including motorcycles, boats, RVs, trucks, appliances, and computers.
 To qualify as a lemon, a motor vehicle or appliance must have undergone several repairs while still under the warranty of the factory.
 These repairs must have been attempts for the same defect without success.
 Texas law states that lemons are to be compensated through replacement, refund, or compensation of cash.

 Requirements